 - 1) Beginning Values and Ending Values are displayed from the Balance Sheets.
 Enter capital purchase and sales. - 2) Enter Capital Purchases and Capital Sales.
-For capital sales, always use Detail to enter the Balance Sheet Value of the asset sold.
+For capital sales, always use Detail to enter Balance Sheet Value of asset sold.
 With this, FINAN will calculate the gain or loss on the sale.
 Use "Select from Balance Sheet Items" icon on toolbar in Sales and Purchase detail.
-This allows you to bring purchases and sales entered on Balance Sheet into FINAN.
-(This applies to all farm capital asset categories.)
+This allows you to bring purchases and sales entered on Balance Sheet into FINAN from all farm capital asset categories.